Mom Says School Taped Students' Wrists, Put Them In Dark Room For Slavery Lesson

 As of Friday, representatives at Whitney High School have not responded to several HuffPost requests for comment.

-Whitney High School, and the ABCUSD school district that it belongs to, is made up of predominantly Asian and white students.
-Out of 1,011 children enrolled at Whitney High School, only 19 (fewer than 1 percent) are black.
+Whitney High School, and the ABCUSD school district that it belongs to, is made up of predominantly Asian and Hispanic students.
+Out of 1,011 children enrolled at Whitney High School, only 19 (fewer than 2 percent) are black.
 According to Carrington, none of the three history teachers involved are people of color.

 For her part, the mom is trying to think of better ways to help young students confront the realities and horrors of racism ― that don’t hinge on turning the slave experience into a make-believe experiment.
 Carrington says she recently contacted an assistant professor in the Africana Studies Department at California State University in Long Beach who is willing to meet with the Whitney High School staff “to help them develop a more appropriate way to discuss this matter with the students.”

-Note: CORRECTION: An earlier version of this article incorrectly stated that the Whitney School has predominantly Asian and white students.
-Asian and Hispanic or Latino students actually make up the majority.